 Product liability is a complex area of the law, and effectively handling a product liability case requires years of legal experience.
 Defective products might include medical drugs/devices, children’s products, vehicles, tires, guardrails, tools, machinery, flammable clothing, or other products.
 The big corporations that manufacture products have teams of lawyers on their side and they will stop at nothing to protect their bottom lines.
 As the victim of a defective product, you could be entitled to significant compensation; but, to claim this compensation, you need an attorney who can level the playing field.

-Attorney Pamela Borgess, the founder of Borgess Law, has nearly two decades of legal experience including with numerous national high-profile cases.
+Attorney Pamela Borgess, the founder of Borgess Law, has over two decades of legal experience including with numerous national high-profile cases.
 For example, Ms. Borgess received national attention when she was the first attorney to file suit regarding the tainted drug, Heparin, which was manufactured by a U.S. drug company at an uninspected facility in China and took the lives of hundreds of innocent Americans in late 2007 and early 2008.
 In April of 2008, she was honored to have three of her clients speak before Congress at an investigational hearing entitled, “The Heparin Disaster: Chinese Counterfeits and American Failures.”
 Their stories have been featured in various news media, including, but not limited to, ABC Nightly News, Nightline, Time Magazine, CNN and Bloomberg News.
 As a result of her work in contaminated Heparin litigation, Ms. Borgess was appointed a top leadership position in In re Heparin Products Liability Litigation, MDL 1953 and helped lead the litigation against Baxter, SPL and other Defendants.

 If you or a loved one has been injured or killed by a defective product, Borgess Law can help you fight for the compensation you deserve.